Lipid Profile

 2021 Sep 28 Circulation Rajaram S, Cofán M, Sala-Vila A, Haddad E, Serra-Mir M, Bitok E, et al.

-Randomised Controlled Trial LDL Cholesterol WalnutEffects of pomegranate (Punica granatum L.) peel extract supplementation on serum lipid profile and oxidative stress in obese women with knee osteoarthritis: A double blind, randomized, placebo controlled study
+Randomised Controlled Trial Cholesterol WalnutEffects of pomegranate (Punica granatum L.) peel extract supplementation on serum lipid profile and oxidative stress in obese women with knee osteoarthritis: A double blind, randomized, placebo controlled study

 2021 May Advances in Integrative Medicine Haghighian MK, Rafraf M, Hemmati S, Haghravan S, Asghari-Jafarabadi M